Get stories and expert advice on all things related to college and parenting.

-If you’re feeling overwhelmed by the terms being thrown around at orientation, on college websites, and on applications, look no further.
+If you’re feeling overwhelmed by the terminology you encounter on college websites and applications, or when you attend orientation with your incoming first-year college student, look no further.

 CollegiateParent exists to help parents of college students in their journey through higher education.
-That starts by helping you understand all the terms you and your college student might come across leading up to freshman year and beyond.
+That starts by helping you navigate a brand-new landscape.

 Here is our must-read glossary of the college terms you should know, in alphabetical order.

 An academic mentor who guides your student through their degree.
 Advisors assist with course registration, make sure your student is taking the right courses in the right order, and help them make important academic decisions.
 Every first-year student is assigned an advisor.
 When a student declares a major, they receive a new advisor in that department.